WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

    This requires that when one creates a reference node in a schema definition they also have access to all the previously defined schema objects to allow for inspection of looping conditions at authoring time.
-This creates a tight coupling to whatever component stores the schema defitions, as well as a performance cost at schema authoring time that grows as schema definitions graphs get larger.
+This increases integration complexity at schema creation time, as well as a performance cost at schema authoring time that grows as schema definitions graphs get larger.
 This cost may be deferred to persisting the schema.
 Another drawback of this approach is it entirely relies on the authoring and persistence